What will be in the SQA Navigation exam?

 Pacific Standard Ports

-1. Finds the height and time of high water using tide tables.
+a.
+Finds the height and time of high and low water using tide tables.

-3. Calculates the height of tide at a given time using tide tables and tidal curves.
+b.
+Calculates the height of tide at a given time using tide tables and

 How can you prepare for the SQA Navigation Exam?